pedroperezlatorre/public-automated-infrastructure-deployment/README.md

 ![Pipeline Execution](./images/pipelineExecution.png)

-When the execution plan is applied by the pipeline, it creates all the clould objects specified inside ```terraform``` folder.
+When the execution plan is applied by **Schematics**, it creates all the clould objects specified inside [./terraform folder](./terraform).